-- 8. The federal government has promulgated regulations that apply when states receive a waiver to operate Medicaid MCOs and PIHPs.
-One of these regulations is 42 CFR § 438.214(a) entitled, "Provider Selection."
+8. The federal government has promulgated regulations that apply when states receive a waiver to operate Medicaid MCOs and PIHPs.
+One of these regulations is 42 C.F.R. § 438.214(a)

+- entitled, "Provider Selection."
 This regulation requires the State to ensure, through a contract, that each MCO/PIHP "implements written policies and procedures for selection and retention of providers."
-(Pet.
+(Jt.
 Ex.
-22) (Emphasis added). - 9.
-42 CFR § 438.214(e) requires MCO/PIHPs to "comply with any additional requirements established by the State."
+17) (Emphasis added). - 9.
+42 C.F.R. § 438.214(e) requires MCO/PIHPs to "comply with any additional requirements established by the State."
 (Id.). - 10.
-Alliance's witness, Carlyle Johnson, agreed that 42 CFR § 438.214 is applicable to Alliance because it operates as a PIHP pursuant a Medicaid waiver.
+Alliance's witness, Carlyle Johnson, agreed that 42 C.F.R. § 438.214 is applicable to Alliance because it operates as a PIHP pursuant to a Medicaid waiver.
 (Johnson, Vol. 1, pp. 178-79). - 11.
-In conformity with 42 CFR § 438.214, Alliance has executed two contracts with DHHS.
+In conformity with 42 C.F.R. § 438.214, Alliance has executed two contracts with DHHS.
 These contracts require Alliance to create Provider Selection and Retention policies.
-(Pet.
+(Jt.
 Exs.
-3, 4).
+1, 2).
 One of the contracts states that in determining whether CABHAs will remain in the MCO's network the MCO must consider the "performance of the agency as measured against identified indicators and benchmarks."
-(Pet.
+(Jt.
 Ex.
-4, p.
+2, p.
 92, Attachment O, Sec.
 4). - 12.
-The contract also anticipates that Alliance may issue RFPs, but states that "if there is a competitive Request for Proposal, a scoring process will be developed to assess the provider's competencies specific to the requirements of the Request for Proposal, the service definition, and enrollment requirements as delineated above."
-(Pet.
+The contract also anticipates that Alliance may issue an RFP, but states that "if there is a competitive Request for Proposal, a scoring process will be developed to assess the provider's competencies specific to the requirements of the Request for Proposal, the service definition, and enrollment requirements as delineated above."
+(Jt.
 Ex.
-4, p.
+2, p.
 94, Attachment O). - 13.
 Pursuant to federal law and the State contracts Alliance has developed provider selection and retention policies, which are included in the Alliance Provider Operations Manual.
-(Pet.
+(Jt.
 Ex.
-16, pp. 35-38; Johnson, Vol. 1, p.
+3, pp. 35-38; Johnson, Vol. 1, p.
 180). - 14.
 In instances where Alliance decides to use an RFP to select or retain providers, it has created an RFP Procedure that sets forth the process that Alliance will use in selecting providers.
-The purpose of these procedures "is to ensure that Alliance Behavioral Healthcare has a fair, uniform and consistent approach for establishing contracts with potential, new and current providers" (Pet.
+The purpose of these procedures "is to ensure that Alliance Behavioral Healthcare has a fair, uniform and consistent approach for establishing contracts with potential, new and current providers."
+(Jt.
 Ex.
-27, p.
+4, p.
 1).